solo-fsw/sosxr-unity-timelineextensions/README.md

 ## Looper

 The custom Looper Playable allows you to loop a clip until a certain condition has been met.
-The condition is broken by the LoopBreakerBase.
-Create a derived class from LoopBreakerBase, and implement the BreakLoop() method to simply have it stop looping, but continue where it is.
+The condition is broken by the ILoopBreaker.
+Create a derived (MonoBehaviour) class from ILoopBreaker and implement the BreakLoop() method to simply have it stop looping, but continue where it is.
-Use GoToStart() to have it loop back to the start of the clip, use GoToEnd() to have it loop back to the end of the clip.
+Use BreakAndGoToStart() to have it loop back to the start of the clip, use BreakAndGoToEnd() to have it loop back to the end of the clip.
+Every looping clip needs its own ILoopBreaker, so make sure to have a unique one for each looping clip.